Catalyst-Consulting-Group/dotnet-pagination-helper/README.md

 # Pagination Helper

-A dotnet entity framework extension class to perform server side table processing (**paginate, sort, search, and filter**) via generic options.
-The extension method extend on top of EntityFramework IQueryable.
-Try this out if you're tired of duplicated dotnet server side processing boilerplate code!
+A dotnet entity framework extension class to dynamically perform server-side data processing (**paging, sorting, searching, and filtering**).
+The extension method is extended on top of EntityFramework IQueryable type.
+Try this out if you're tired of duplicated server-side processing boilerplate code!

 # Features